aungkyawmon1/Annual_University_Magazine-/README.md

 9. Open the browser and go to `http://localhost:8000` to view the project

+10. Database is db-university-magazine.sql

+11. import the database in localhost/phpmyadmin
 For checking out our project, please visit the link below: https://university-magazine-group-8.click/